Money Transfer Apps have helped solve this issue.

 Unless you pay for a quicker payment of course.

-Most GBP, EUR, AUD and NZD payments will be available on the same day.
+Most GBP, EUR and USD payments will be available on the same day.

-For USD and any other currency, it might take a day or two.
+For AUD and any other currency, it might take a day or two.

-Always double check, as all providers provide different timelines.
+Always double check, as all providers have different timelines.

 How Much Money Can You Send?